jpuli/pqvp/README.md

 ## Physical Architecture

 The following diagram is a **reference model** for a robust production implementation – our MVP does not include clustered web, application, and database servers.
 Nor have we implemented firewalls and load balancers.
-DAAS does, however, reside on AWS infrastructure follwoing a traditional web-application architecture.
+DAAS does, however, reside on AWS infrastructure following a traditional web-application architecture.

 ![QualApps, Inc.](https://github.com/jpuli/pqvp/blob/master/daas-arch-physical.png)